FabricMC/fabric-docs/develop/blocks/blockstates.md

 Pillar blocks have two textures, top and side - they use the `block/cube_column` model.

-As always, with all block textures, the texture files can be found in `assets/<mod id here>/textures/block`
+As always, with all block textures, the texture files can be found in `assets/mod-id/textures/block`

 <DownloadEntry visualURL="/assets/develop/blocks/blockstates_0_large.png" downloadURL="/assets/develop/blocks/condensed_oak_log_textures.zip">Textures</DownloadEntry>